 12. I want to take a class outside of the Coast Community College District for summer or fall.

-If you want to take concurrent enrollment course as another school outside of our district, you must meet with an academic counselor online first for approval.
+If you want to take concurrent enrollment course at another school outside of our district, you must meet with an academic counselor online first for approval.
 Remember, you must complete 7 units minimum at OCC and 12 units total to maintain F-1 status.
 Refer to #5 for more guidelines for maintaining status.

 13. Since fall 2020 will be mostly online, will international students pay a lower tuition amount?